-Ruslan Golubev is the founder of Anthropos Design Studio, a Pacific Northwest design practice working across Oregon and Washington.
+Ruslan Golubev is the founder of Anthropos Design Studio.
 From an early age, he was drawn to designing and making things with the limited materials available to him.
 Over time, that early curiosity developed into a lasting interest in architecture and in the quiet power of intentional, mindful design choices to shape how people feel within a space.

-That desire led him to establish a design studio that could offer thoughtful, accessible design services for clients who value quality over quantity—beauty, meaning, and intention over square footage alone.
-Ruslan is currently completing his studies at the Portland School of Architecture while working on a range of projects, including additions, custom homes, remodels, and small-scale commercial work.
-His process is direct, collaborative, and hands-on, guiding each project with careful listening, clear judgment, and attention to both beauty and buildability.
+This philosophy led him to establish a design practice that could offer thoughtful, accessible design services for clients who value quality over quantity—beauty, meaning, and intention over square footage alone.
+Ruslan is currently completing his studies at the Portland School of Architecture while working on a range of projects, including custom homes, additions, remodels, and small-scale commercial work.
+His approach is direct, collaborative, and hands-on, with each project shaped through careful listening, thoughtful decision-making, and equal attention to design quality and practical construction.

 Education